Fresh onions in spring, preserves in winter: plant onions in your vegetable patch to provide for year-round availability in the kitchen!

 Caring for onions

-Onions can thrive in all sorts of soils, as long as they are well drained.
-They like being in sunlit spots.
+Onions can thrive in all sorts of soil, as long as they are well drained.

 - Vegetable patch: How to care for onions